| java.lang.Object | |

 Example usage in an Activity that requires NDEF Push:

-s to send using Android Beam (TM).
+}Set one or more Uris to send using Android Beam (TM).
 Every

 Uri you provide must have either scheme 'file' or scheme 'content'.